Best Place To Learn Video Editing Online For Beginners

 KineMaster is a powerful video editing app for smartphones, and it’s available for both iOS and Android.

-The course takes you from beginner to experienced user of the Kinemaster app in just about 90 minutes, so you can make your own videos.
+The course takes you from beginner to experienced user of the Kinemaster app in just about 90 minutes so that you can make your videos.

 It’s a great walkthrough, though I wish he had chosen some real-life video footage instead of video game footage for his examples.

-That being said, the techniques he teaches can easily be applied to any kind of footage.
+That being said, the techniques he teaches can easily be applied to any footage.

 Other essential things you’ll learn include: